Main Research lines

-I then decided to deepen my understanding of the replication process with a leading scientist in the field, Dr. John Diffley.
-For this purpose, I moved to UK in 2010 and worked at Clare Hall Laboratories (belonging to CRUK until April 2015 and to The Francis Crick Institute since then), where I was funded by a long-term EMBO Fellowship and by CRUK to work on the role of S-phase checkpoints in replication fork stabilization.
+I moved to UK in 2010 to work in the laboratory of Dr. John Diffley at Clare Hall Laboratories (belonging to CRUK until April 2015 and to The Francis Crick Institute since then), where I studied the role of S-phase checkpoints in replication fork stabilization.
 The combination of whole-genome sequencing technics with classic genetics allowed me to describe that the Rpd3L histone deacetylase complex is responsible for the DNA damage sensitivity of checkpoint mutants.
 I then searched for the essential factors involved in fork destabilization in yeast and human cells, uncovering an unexpected link with recombination.
-Thanks to a grant from the AECC, I was back to Spain in 2015, where I continued my interest in the role of chromatin in recombination at forks.
-We recently reported that Rpd3L and Hda1 histone deacetylases are essential for the repair of broken forks, and we are currently pursuing this work by the use of histone deacetylases inhibitors in human cell cultures.
+Back to Spain in 2015, I continued my interest in the role of chromatin in recombination at forks.
+I also contributed to identify new genes involved in the prevention or resolution of R-loops in yeast and human cells and explored the causes of DNA-RNA hybrid accumulation in human cells deficient in the tumor suppressor gene BRCA2.
+Altogether my research lines include the study of causes and consequences of replication fork damage focusing on the role of chromatin, and in particular histone acetylation, in the repair of replication-induced damage, in transcription-replication conflicts and in the mechanisms preventing irreversible arrest in yeast and human cells.